I read I Will Always Write Back completely by accident.

 It’s so humbling to see how HARD Martin is willing to work to stay in school and help his family.
 And it’s hard to believe how far a $20 bill can go in a place like Zimbabwe.

-This book made me tear up about fifty different times, and gave me a whole new appreciation for how fortunate Americans are and how much good just one person can do.
+I Will Always Write Back made me tear up about fifty different times, and gave me a whole new appreciation for how fortunate Americans are and how much good just one person can do.

 I also loved that I had no idea how this story was going to play out – up until the very end, I didn’t know how everything was going to resolve.